What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • symptomatic therapy - the use of pharmaceuticals that work to eliminate muscle contractions.

-In most cases, the following groups of drugs are used in the treatment of nervous tics:
+In most cases, in the treatment of nervous tics they use the following groups drugs:

-• dopamine receptor antagonists - antipsychotics, for example: haloperidol (Haloperidol);
+• dopamine receptor antagonists - antipsychotics, for example: haloperidol;

 • benzodiazepine tranquilizers, for example: phenazepam (Phenazepamum);